Love-Liberty/Love-Liberty/README.md

 ---
 1 Notification System via Google
 ---
-I created a system based on Google services to send notifications.
+I created a system called "JogThem" based on Google services to send notifications.
 This is the kind of notification that websites or youtub use.
 It worked, but I haven't deployed it or made it public.
 I completed this several years ago & have mostly forgotten how it works.

 ---